Swarthmore/moodle-local_accessibility_filescan/README.md

 ## A Moodle plugin that scans your course files for accessibility.

-This plugin consists of:

-* A scheduled task that looks for PDFs within courses, sends them to an external server to check for accessibilty, and saves the results to the Moodle database
+This plugin consists of a scheduled task that looks for PDFs within courses, evaluates their a11y, then saves the results to the Moodle database

 ## Dependencies

-* Moodle 3.1+
+* Moodle 3.11+
-* [filescan-server](https://github.com/Swarthmore/filescan-server/) is required to scan your Moodle's PDF files.

 ## Installation